LaurentRDC/pandoc-pyplot/README.md

 ## Usage as a Haskell library

 To include the functionality of `pandoc-pyplot` in a Haskell package, you can use the `makePlot :: Block -> IO Block` function (for single blocks) or `plotTransform :: Pandoc -> IO Pandoc` function (for entire documents).
+Variations of these functions exist for more advanced configurations.
+[Take a look at the documentation on Hackage](https://hackage.haskell.org/package/pandoc-pyplot).

 ### Usage with Hakyll